juji-io/datalevin/doc/rules.md

 # Datalevin Rules Engine

-Datalevin has an innovative rule engine that implements an efficient rules evaluation strategy that leverage the cost based query optimizer.
+Datalevin has an innovative rule engine that implements an efficient rules evaluation strategy that leverages the cost based query optimizer.

 ## Motivation